sqlpad/sqlpad/my-astro-site/src/pages/en/connections.md

 Work is under way to add multi-statement transaction support to drivers that benefit from the addition.
 At this time MySQL, SQLite, Postgres, and ODBC drivers support this approach.

 ## Defining Connections via Configuration

-?> As of 3.2.0 connections may be defined via application configuration.

 When defining connections via environment variables, connection field values must be provided using an environment variable with the convention `SQLPAD_CONNECTIONS__<connectionId>__<fieldName>`.
 Note double underscores between `SQLPAD_CONNECTIONS`, `<connectionId>`, and `<fieldName>`.